surprisehighway/craft-stockquote/README.md

 # Stock Quote plugin for Craft CMS

-Simple real-time stock quotes from Yahoo Finance.
+Simple real-time stock quotes from the [Alpha Vantage API](https://www.alphavantage.co/documentation/).

+The Alpha Vantage API is free, but you must [register to receive and API Key](https://www.alphavantage.co/support/#api-key).

 ## Installation